dapperlabs/nba-smart-contracts/README.md

 When a user wants to sell their moment, they create a sale collection in their account and specify a beneficiary of a cut of the sale if they wish.

-A Topshot Sale Collection functions similarly to a regular moment collection, but instead of a regular deposit function, the user has function to set a price for their moment when they deposit it.
+A Top Shot Sale Collection functions similarly to a regular moment collection, but instead of a regular deposit function, the user has function to set a price for their moment when they deposit it.